Neighbor Lists#

 ALCHEMI Toolkit-Ops supports two output formats for neighbor data:

-Neighbor List (COO format) : Sparse tensor of shape (2, num_pairs) containing [source_atoms, target_atoms].
+Neighbor List (COO format) : Sparse array of shape (2, num_pairs) containing [source_atoms, target_atoms].
 Returns (neighbor_list, neighbor_ptr, neighbor_list_shifts) where neighbor_ptr is a CSR-style pointer array.
 The first set of atoms (nominally source_atoms) is guaranteed to be sorted.

 When to Use Each Format#